laserkelvin/laserkelvin/README.md

 ## `whoami`

 - Postdoc @ Center for Astrophysics—Harvard & Smithsonian
-- Australian 🇺, identifies as Kiwi 🇿, born in Hong Kong 🇰
+- 🇦🇺 Australian, identifies as Kiwi 🇳🇿, born in Hong Kong 🇭🇰, living in Boston, US 🇺🇸
 - PhD in Physical Chemistry @ UNSW Sydney: photodissociation dynamics and spectroscopy of atmospheric molecules

 ## Interests